 2. Speaking of unions…2020 taught us that we must take better care of essential workers

 Along with the budding museum professionals bringing new perspectives to operations, we need to protect the front line staff who make museums function.
 We would fail to function without custodial staff, security, part-time teaching staff and guest service associates.
-In the early days of the pandemic, a psychological shift shed led on workers that we’re often able to overlook.
+In the early days of the pandemic, a psychological shift shed light on workers that we’re often able to overlook.
 Our eyes were opened to the violence done to supply chain workers that don’t have the luxury of working from home.
 Adequate pay and benefits are way overdue for low-wage workers such as cashiers, delivery drivers, truckers and food service employees.
 Museums should take notes and stress that taking care of the employees at the bottom of the institutional hierarchy is equally important to the opulence on display for the most wealthy participants.

 3. 2020 drilled down that to be a good ally, you have to do it when no one is looking.